Scientific Advisory Board

 Dr Tristan Vaughan

-VICE PRESIDENT, R&D, ANTIBODY DISCOVERY AND PROTEIN ENGINEERING FOR MEDIMMUNE
+VICE PRESIDENT, R&D, ANTIBODY DISCOVERY AND PROTEIN ENGINEERING FOR ASTRA-ZENECA

-Dr Vaughan is Vice President, R&D, Antibody Discovery and Protein Engineering for MedImmune.
-He leads a team of 120 scientists, directing the discovery and engineering for around half of MedImmune’s biologics portfolio.
+Dr Vaughan is a Vice President, R&D, Antibody Discovery and Protein Engineering at Astra-Zeneca.
+He leads a team of 120 scientists, directing the discovery and engineering for around half of the company’s biologics portfolio.
 Dr Vaughan joined MedImmune (formerly Cambridge Antibody Technology, CAT) in 1993 and previously held a number of roles in the organization, playing a key role in the development of its world-leading platform technology to build the first human antibody libraries of 1010 members.